 Mary and Mike have just returned from a visit to Costa Rica!
 So much to report …

-After launching in Jamaica in 2009, Costa Rica was one of the earliest countries we began operations.
+After launching in Jamaica in 2009, Costa Rica was one of the earliest countries in which we began operations.
 We donated 500 breadfruit trees that were distributed to approximately 20 farms in Costa Rica.
 A few days ago we had the privilege of visiting with Pablo Salas, a farmer in the town of Pejibaye.
 Accompanying and guiding us was agronomist Daniel Battata, who works with Jungle Project, one of our collaborating partner organizations.
 The headline photo is a satellite picture from Google Earth Pro, with the locations of many of those nine year old trees geolocated.
 Click on one of the pins and you’ll see a photo of the tree (with people, optional) and the photographer’s selfie.
 Future updates of the app will include more features such as automatically identifying the tree variety.
 See the details for yourself by visiting map.treetracker.org.

 Pablo is propagating and selling breadfruit saplings and also selling fruit into the local marketplace.
 He entertained us graciously, including having his mom serve us a traditional Costa Rican lunch.
 His farm is a model of what Trees That Feed likes to see.